SfdJucide/School-Projects/SimpleBashUtils/README.md

 Аnd also run tests for both utils (tests only for mac-os, other os can ruin some tests, because of different versions of original utils):

 `make test`

+Also developed CI/CD pipeline for this project and added notifications of successful/unsuccessful pipeline execution via bot named "lostwill DO6 CI/CD" in Telegram